 In Banff National Park choose from three ski resorts – Mount Norquay – a perfect choice for novice and expert skiers, Sunshine Village – home to Canada’s first heated chairlift and Lake Louise Ski Resort with its exceptional scenery and vast choice of terrain.

 If you’re lucky enough to visit Jasper National Park in winter give Marmot Basin a try.
 It’s a well-designed, friendly resort and a great choice for families.

-Visit a backcountry lodge
+Visit a backcountry lodge in the Canadian Rockies

 Not into downhill skiing?
 No problem.
 Enjoy the cozy vibe of a backcountry hut tucked into the mountains – and accessible only on cross-country skis or via snowshoes.